 As an educator, I am dedicated to my work and try to share my passion for the subjects I teach.
 Thus, I make sure to provide a stimulating and friendly learning environment in my classrooms.

-I decided to come to St. Andrews to broaden my experience in international schools.
+I decided to come to St Andrews International School Bangkok to broaden my experience in international schools.
 I also wanted to extend my AP experience to IGCSE and IB.

 Besides teaching, I am an accredited translator for the French Embassy.
 I enjoy doing translations and I am pretty much of a perfectionist.
 Apart from official documents, I have translated Thai literature and other works, and took part, from 2001 to 2005, in a project subsidised by the French government to translate French literary works into Thai (from Victor Hugo, George Sand, Bernard Clavel).
 I plan to be a full-time translator when I retire from education.